 Researching the Candidates and Issues: Online Resources.
 Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain online.
 You can also read national and hometown newspapers online, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
-FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvap.gov).
+FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvapgov).

 Learn more at the Federal Voting Assistance Program’s (FVAP) website, FVAP.gov.
-If you have any questions about registering to vote overseas, please contact the U.S. Embassy in Buenos Aires Voting Assistance Officer at +54 11 5777 4354 or at VoteBuenosAires@state.gov.
+If you have any questions about registering to vote overseas, please contact U.S. Embassy Voting Assistance Officer at +54 11 5777 4354 or at VoteBuenosAires@state.gov.

 Remember, your vote counts!